Ever wondered what a Husky Golden Retriever mix might look like?

-The Goberian is a very stunning type of cross breed dog that is a Husky Golden Retriever mix.
+The Goberian is a stunning cross breed dog that is a Husky Golden Retriever mix.

-There is unfortunately no evidence to support where and why this mixed breed of dog was first bred, but experts suggest that it has only been in existence for around the last decade.
+Unfortunately, there is no evidence to support where and why this mixed breed of dog was first bred, but experts suggest that it has existed for around the last decade.

-No one actually knows who is responsible for being the first Goberian breeder although some people believe that it was someone who wanted to develop a dog that had a combination of the beautiful blue eyes of the Husky and the Golden Retriever honey-colored coat.
+No one actually knows who is responsible for being the first Goberian breeder, although some people believe it was someone who wanted to develop a dog that had a combination of the beautiful blue eyes of the Husky and the Golden Retriever honey-colored coat.

 Although, of course, while some Husky Golden Retriever mixes will end up with these characteristics, others will exhibit a different mix!

 Take a look at this video to see all the beautiful combinations that the Goberian can be:

 It’s also worth mentioning that this Golden Retriever Husky mix is a relatively rare dog and very few breeders specialize in its creation.

 However, demand is high, so it’s pretty likely that more breeders will try to achieve the Goberian puppy in the future.